Hands-on Activity Light-Up Plush Pals

 Summary

 Students make their own design decisions about controlling the LEDs in a light-up, e-textile circuit, plush toy project that they make using LilyPad ProtoSnap components and conductive thread.
 They follow step-by-step instructions to assemble a product while applying their own creativity to customize it.
 They first learn about the switches—an on/off switch and a button—exploring these two ways of controlling the flow of electric current to LEDs and showing them the difference between closed and open circuits.
+Additionally, students learn how microcontrollers can be programmed to manage LED patterns, using simple coding concepts that let them personalize light sequences.
 Then they craft their creative light-up plush pals made from sewn and stuffed felt pieces (template provided) that include sewn electric circuits.
 Through this sewable electronics project, students gain a familiarity with microcontrollers, circuits, switches and LEDs—everyday items in today’s world and the components used in so many engineered devices.

 This engineering curriculum aligns to Next Generation Science Standards (NGSS).